-This article is all about why it should be for you too!
+And this article will show you why it should be for you too.

 “There are three responses to a piece of design – yes, no, and WOW!
 Wow is the one to aim for.” - Milton Glaser